SamuelSchlesinger/haskell-server-template/README.md

 [ekg](https://hackage.haskell.org/package/ekg),
 [commander-cli](https://hackage.haskell.org/package/commander-cli).
-The aim of this repository is to create a minimal template covering some of the boilerplate like settings and scaffolding, minimally sane middleware, and the start of a custom Prelude for the codebase.
+The aim of this repository is to create a minimal template covering some of the boilerplate like settings and scaffolding, minimally sane middleware, basic monitoring capabilities, and the start of a custom Prelude for the codebase.

 This repository is licensed under the MIT license in order to allow people to use it in free software as well as proprietary.